Douglas J. McAneny: Education

-Rear Admiral Douglas J. McAneny is a 1978 graduate of the University of Nebraska with a Bachelor of Science degree, majoring in civil engineering and holds a Masters of Arts degree in Economics from the University of Oklahoma.
+Rear Admiral Douglas J. McAneny is a 1978 graduate of the University of Nebraska–Lincoln with a Bachelor of Science degree, majoring in civil engineering and holds a Masters of Arts degree in Economics from the University of Oklahoma.
 Upon completion of the Lincoln Naval Reserve Officers Training Unit two-year program, he was commissioned as a U.S. Navy ensign.

 Career

 McAneny entered the Navy in May 1978 and qualified in submarines, earning his gold dolphins in May 1981.
 His early sea tours included assignments as Division Officer, USS Trepang (SSN-674); Engineer, USS Tunny (SSN-682); Executive Officer, USS Drum (SSN-677); and Officer-in-Charge of Moored Training Ship (MTS-635).

 McAneny's first command assignment was as commanding officer of USS Philadelphia (SSN-690).
 During his command, the ship was awarded three consecutive Battle "E" Awards.

 Tours ashore include assignments as Flag Lieutenant, Commander Submarine Group 2; a Joint tour at the U.S. Strategic Command serving as Plans and Policy Directorate (J5); Assistant to the Director for Training, Personnel, and Policy matters for the Director Naval Nuclear Propulsion Program (NAVSEA 08); Commander, Submarine Squadron 11 with additional duties as Commander Submarine Force U. S. Pacific Fleet Representative West Coast; as Executive Assistant and Senior Naval Aide to the Commander, U. S. Pacific Fleet headquartered in Pearl Harbor Hawaii; and Deputy Director for Politico-Military Affairs (Europe/NATO/Russia/Africa) (J5) on the Joint Staff in Washington D.C.

 He served as the 40th Commander, Submarine Group 7, Yokosuka, Japan, from December 2006 to June 2008.
 During that assignment, he was responsible for coordinating and controlling submarine activities covering nearly 48 percent of the earth's surface in the 7th and 5th Fleet areas of responsibility.
 He was Commander, Submarine Force, U.S. Pacific Fleet, until taking his final active duty position as commandant of the National War College.

 In 2013 McAneny joined HDR as the Federal Business Group Director.
 In his role with HDR McAneny is responsible for guiding and growing HDR's federal business practice across all HDR operating companies.
-He serves on both the architecture and engineering company executive teams and leads a committed group of seasoned professionals delivering a broad array of professional services to Federal clients around the world, making a difference for the United States Government from Anchorage to Afghanistan.
+He serves on both the architecture and engineering company executive teams and leads a team delivering a broad array of professional services to Federal clients around the world.
 HDR is an Architectural and Engineering firm founded in 1917 and headquartered in Omaha, Nebraska.
 HDR specializes in engineering, architecture, environmental and construction services.
-While the firm is most well known for adding beauty and structure to communities through high-performance buildings and smart infrastructure, they provide much more than that creating an unshakable foundation for progress because our multidisciplinary teams also include scientists, economists, builders, analysts and artists.
-HDR has more than 10,000 employees working in 225 locations around the world in 14 markets.
-He has 3 kids, and 1 grandson, and currently lives in Virginia.